NICE is recommending the NHS provides more advanced paramedic practitioners (APPs) to relieve pressure on emergency departments, in new guidance.

 A previous British Medical Journal study suggests that for each APP, the NHS can save up to £72,000 a year.
 They can be used on the ground or by sharing their expertise over the phone.

 Professor Julian Bion, consultant in intensive care medicine at Queen Elizabeth Hospital and chair of the NICE guideline committee, said: “It is essential we spend what money we have wisely, investing in areas where we’ll see a real improvement in care for everyone.

 “Increasing the number of advanced paramedics we have working across the country is one way we can achieve this.
 Their skills and expertise can help to ease pressure on emergency departments and ensure patients are cared for in the most appropriate location.”

-The draft guidance also makes wider recommendations about emergency and acute medical services to standardise care across the NHS.
+The guidance also makes wider recommendations about emergency and acute medical services to standardise care across the NHS.
 It supports NHS England’s Five Year Forward View for the future of emergency medical services.